Citrus industry gets big boost

-Over 1,100 farmers in the AAK district in the central region are excited as they enjoy a partnership for crop improvement and replacement support from Central Citrus Processing Limited (CCPL).
+Over 1,100 farmers in the AAK district in the central region are excited as they enjoy partnership for Crop improvement and replacement Support from Central Citrus Processing Limited (CCPL).

-The CCPL, in the next couple of months, will commission one of the largest citrus processing plants expected to process over 15tons of oranges into fruit juice per hour.
+The CCPL, in the next couple of months, will commission one of the largest citrus processing plant expected to process over 15 tons of oranges into fruit juice per hour.

-The factory, in partnership with Ekumfi Juices and Processing Factory, is poised to place Ghana at the forefront of natural fruits and Juices.
+The factory in partnership Ekumfi juices and processing factory is poised to place Ghana at the forefront for natural fruits and Juices.

+These farmers are 75 years in age and had lost hope in the industry as their children shy away from citrus farming.

-Today with the intervention of CCPL, the youths have gained employment through mechanised community crop management Services.
-It is expected that this factory processes fruit from an average of 6000 acres per year into juices and oils meant for exports and local markets.
+Today with the intervention of CCPL, the youths have gained employment through the mechanised community crop management services.
+It is expected that this factory processes fruit from an average of 6000 acres per year into both juices and oils both meant for exports and local markets

-Last year, the Agricultural Development Bank (ADB) partnered with the OVCF to revamp the citrus industry.
+Last year, the Agricultural Development Bank (ADB) partnered the OVCF with an aim to revamp the citrus industry.

-Through this partnership, ADB gave Central Citrus Processing Limited financial support to develop and cultivate over 3,000 acres of abandoned citrus farms in the Central Region/Cape Coast.
+Through this partnership, ADB gave financial support to the Central Citrus Processing Limited to develop and cultivate the over 3,000 acres of abandoned citrus farms located in Cape Coast in the Central Region

 It is estimated that the company will generate an income of about GH¢250million annually.